richidubey/Solving-Wumpus-World-Problem-using-Artificial-Intelligence/README.md

 ---
-DPLL ALgorithm from : Artificial Intelligence A Modern Approach Third Edition by Stuart Russell and Peter Norvig.
+DPLL Algorithm from : Artificial Intelligence A Modern Approach Third Edition by Stuart Russell and Peter Norvig.